Friedrich Merz: LGBT+ people

 Merz has made statements about LGBT+ people that have been perceived as insensitive.
 When asked in 2001 about Berlin's then mayor Klaus Wowereit coming out as gay, he said "as long as he doesn't come near me, I don't care".
 In November 2018, Merz said that introducing same-sex marriage in Germany was the right thing to do.
 In September 2020, Merz was asked if he would have reservations about a gay chancellor, and said "concerning the question of sexual orientation, as long as it is within the scope of the law and does not concern children—at this point I reach my absolute limits—it is not an issue for public discussion".
 He clarified after an outcry that he had not meant to link homosexuality with pedophilia.

+Post-war expulsions and Beneš decrees

+During his tenure as the chairman of the CDU/CSU parliamentary group from 2000 to 2002, Merz adopted a highly critical stance toward the Beneš decrees and the post-war expulsion of Germans from Czechoslovakia.

+In the context of the upcoming 2004 enlargement of the European Union, Merz actively argued that Czechoslovakia's decrees, which stripped ethnic Germans of citizenship and property, were discriminatory and conflicted with European values of human rights.
+Speaking in the Bundestag in 2002, Merz asserted that if European legal experts concluded that the Beneš decrees maintained a discriminatory effect, "then these decrees must be eliminated from the world, because Europe is a community of laws and values."

+Merz has regularly participated in events organized by the Federation of Expellees (Bund der Vertriebenen, BdV) and has emphasized the importance of commemorating the fate of German expellees.
+Speaking as the keynote speaker at the BdV's annual reception on 9 April 2024, he praised the historical integration of expellees into post-war Germany, while maintaining a regular political dialogue with the federation's leadership regarding the interests of Heimatvertriebene and ethnic German repatriates.

+Internet privacy

+In February 2026 Merz called for a mandatory usage of real names on the Internet: "I want to see real names on the internet.
+I want to know who is speaking out.
+In politics, we also engage in debates in our society using our real names and with complete transparency.
+Then I expect the same from everyone else who critically examines our country and our society."